Fujifilm X-T100 vs Leica T

 It is notable that the X-T100 has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL, while the X-T100 was followed by the Fujifilm X-T200.
+Both the X-T100 and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Leica T Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica T?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.